-Belmond acquired 10 cars from Iarnród Éireann (Irish Rail), which it is transforming into a luxury sleeper train with accommodations for up to 40 guests traveling in 20 elegant, en-suite cabins.
+Belmond acquired 10 cars from Iarnród Éireann (Irish Rail), which it transformed into a luxury sleeper train with accommodations for up to 40 guests traveling in 20 elegant, en-suite cabins.

-The Belmond Grand Hibernian features four interconnecting suites to accommodate families, two restaurant cars and an observation bar car.
+The Belmond Grand Hibernian features interconnecting suites to accommodate families, two restaurant cars, and an observation bar car.

 The train’s name is derived from Hibernia, the classical Latin name for the island of Ireland.

-Click here to read IRT Owner & CEO Owen Hardy’s blog review of the Belmond Grand Hibernian after taking the Grand Tour with an IRT group charter.
+Click here to read IRT Owner & CEO Owen Hardy’s blog review of the Belmond Grand Hibernian after taking the Grand Tour of Ireland with an IRT group charter.

 Read about the Belmond Grand Hibernian’s triumphal welcome at New York’s Grand Central Terminal by clicking here.